Social Connectedness: Expand and promote opportunities for all residents to connect socially and participate fully in the vitality of their community.

 - Actively build the community’s capacity to strengthen authentic engagement through neighborhood associations and City advisory committees and to facilitate meaningful resident, business owner and property owner input into City policies, programs and procedures.

-- Create new avenues to facilitate meaningful engagement with underrepresented and vulnerable communities.
+- Create new avenues to facilitate meaningful engagement with underrepresented and vulnerable communities that are culturally accessible.

 - Expand activity and participatory arts programs for older adults, extracurricular activities for youth social engagement, youth peer mentoring and intergenerational mentoring.